peterbbryan/TrumpSpeechAnalysis/README.md

 # Trump Speech Analysis
-Various and sundry natural language assessments of Donald Trump's speech patterns
+Various and sundry natural language assessments of Donald Trump's speech patterns.
+Not intended to be consistent or complete: just some fun comparisons between corpora.
+Not appropriate for scientific application.

 ![alt tag](http://www.capitolhillblue.com/wp-content/uploads/2015/12/122215donaldtrump.jpg)